 Rayven is a guide in conscious exploration of self though intimacy, sexuality and relationship.
-He facilitates personal and couple session work, workshops and retreats, difficult conversations and conscious dance experiences.
+He facilitates personal and couple session work, workshops and retreats, difficult conversations and conscious dance and sound experiences.

 Rayven began exploring, theoretically and experientially, different expressions of sexuality and relationship towards the beginning of this millennium.

 It was initiated in part by a series of courses called the Harlequin Experience, facilitated by Christopher Neville, which provided a foundation in mind-training for developing self-awareness and personal-power.

 He trained for two years in an embodied counseling modality with Yehuda Tagar of Persephone Institute, a form of process work based on Rudolph Steiner’s anthroposophical approach to personal development, integrating spiritual awareness, body consciousness, innate inner-wisdom and self-healing.

 With further training, practice and guidance from Dr Shakti Malan, he began supporting others through sessions, workshops, retreats and conscious dance experiences.

 Rayven has participated in workshops and retreats with a number of practitioners including Jonti Searll (of Tantra Evolution), Rahasya (of the Advait Tantra School), Ma Anand Leandra (of Durga Tantra School), Andrew Barnes (of Awakening Within Foundation) and The International School of Temple Arts (ISTA).